NorskHelsenett/HelseID.Samples/ApiAccess/README.md

 present in the development environment for HelseID.
 The configuration for these clients are configured in the `Configuration` project located elsewhere in this repo.

-### User logon
+### User login

-If you start the sample with `dotnet run` on the command line, you'll need to connect a web browser to the address that shows up in the console:
+When you start the sample with `dotnet run` on the command line, you'll need to connect a web browser to the address that shows up in the console:
 ```
 Now listening on: https://localhost:5151
 Application started.
 Press Ctrl+C to shut down.